 Bob Barney passed away peacefully on July 30, 2019.

-To send flowers in memory of Bobbie Orden Barney, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bobbie Orden Barney, please visit our Heartfelt Sympathies Store.

 He was born September 12, 1930, in Salt Lake City, Utah to Orden Barney and Elva Alvey and was raised in Escalante, Utah.